MSW Graduates of Color Celebrate Their Resilience and Solidarity

 Two nights before University Commencement and the School-wide graduation ceremony at Lincoln Center, a group of Columbia’s MSW graduates gathered in a hall inside the historic Riverside Church and made some history of their own.

 They had come together at this church renowned for its ethnically mixed congregation and commitment to social justice to celebrate the first People of Color (POC) graduation at the School of Social Work.
-It was also, according to a source at the Office of Multicultural Affairs for Columbia College, the first combined POC ceremony for graduate students in Columbia University’s history.

 The event was made possible because three of the School’s student caucuses—the Black Caucus, the LatinX Caucus, and the Asian Pacific Islander Caucus—had pooled their resources for a single affinity graduation rather than holding their own separate events, as in the past.
 Caucus members had arrived at that decision after their experiences with a newly revised foundations curriculum emphasizing the importance of racial dynamics in social work practice.